neuralpain/oneclickwinrar/README.txt

   --------------------------------------------

-    When download-only mode is enabled, the script immediately exits upon completion of the download even if there are other customizations set for the script.
+    When download-only mode is enabled, the script immediately exits upon completion of the download even if there are other configurations set for the script.

     To bypass this and allow for installation while download-only is enabled,